Dynamic core.async/flow graphs for agent fan-out

 Try it Yourself

-The script is in the clj-llm repository.
+Both scripts are in the clj-llm repository.
 Workers use Kagi FastGPT for grounded results when KAGI_API_KEY is set, and fall back to the model's own knowledge without it.
+LLM_MODEL overrides the default model.

 git clone https://github.com/minikomi/clj-llm